 Key Performance Indicators

 Key Performance Indicators (KPIs) are simply measures of the health of a business.
 Each business should develop its own set of KPIs that Management can use to actively monitor how well the business is performing.
-More importantly, by reviewing the change in a company’s KPIs over time (i.e. the trends), a CEO can use these measurements to proactively forecast where the company will be at some point in the future, be it 3 months, 6 months or even 3 years.
+More importantly, by reviewing the change in a company’s KPIs over time (i.e., the trends), a CEO can use these measurements to proactively forecast where the company will be at some point in the future, be it 3 months, 6 months, or even 3 years.

-Let’s use for example a software business that sells using a monthly subscription model.
+Let’s use, for example, a software business that sells using a monthly subscription model.
 Customers would need to purchase implementation, customization, or training services to enable them to get up and running.
 That business model could have as a KPI the total monthly recurring revenue that is generated across the entire customer base.

 This KPI is often used by external sources (banks or other lenders, equity investors, shareholders, even acquirers) to determine not just the health of the business, but the inherent value as well.
 If you have a financial model that shows the historical trend in MRR for this business, then you can use that trend to forecast the future profitability and therefore, future value, of the company.